graphql/composite-schemas-spec/spec/Section 2 -- Source Schema.md

 ```

 The `@internal` directive provides control over which source schemas are used to
-resolve entities and which merely provide data to entities.
-Additionally it also
+resolve entities and which source schemas merely contribute data to entities.
-allows hiding "technical" lookup fields from the composite schema.
+Further, using `@internal` allows hiding "technical" lookup fields that are not
+meant for the client-facing composite schema.

 ### @is